-- 3.12 In terms of public open space, play, and sports facilities the basic principle is that new housing estates and large scale commercial developments creates additional demands on facilities.
-Where these additional demands cannot be met by existing provision, it is legitimate to seek planning obligations from the developer in mitigation. - 3.13 In accordance with Circular 05/2005, the Council will only seek to secure planning obligations which are: - relevant to planning; - necessary to make the proposed development acceptable in planning terms; - directly related to the proposed development; - fairly and reasonably related in scale and kind to the proposed development; - reasonable in all other respects. - 3.14 It is important to note that "necessary" extends well beyond what is physically needed to make the development go ahead, and clearly includes broader issues of planning policy.

-- 3.15 The use of planning obligations does not mean that planning permission can be bought or sold.
+- 3.30 In terms of public open space, play, and sports facilities the basic principle is that new housing estates and large scale commercial developments create additional demands on facilities.
+Where these additional demands cannot be met by existing provision, it is legitimate to seek planning obligations from the developer in mitigation. - 3.31 In accordance with Circular 05/2005, the Council will only seek to secure planning obligations which are: - relevant to planning; - necessary to make the proposed development acceptable in planning terms; - directly related to the proposed development; - fairly and reasonably related in scale and kind to the proposed development; - reasonable in all other respects. - 3.32 It is important to note that "necessary" may extend beyond what is physically needed to make the development go ahead and could include broader issues of planning policy. - 3.33 The use of planning obligations does not mean that planning permission can be bought or sold.
 Unacceptable development will not be permitted because of benefits offered which are not necessary to make development acceptable in planning terms.
-For further additional information on Planning Obligations please refer to the Council's emerging Planning Obligations Supplementary Planning Document (SPD) and Adopted UDP (October 2005) Policy DD7 "Planning Obligations". - 3.16 The guidance in this document relates to the following "saved" policies in the Dudley MBC Adopted Unitary Development Plan (UDP) (October 2005), these are set out in Appendix 2:
+For further additional information on Planning Obligations please refer to the Council's emerging draft Planning Obligations Supplementary Planning Document (SPD) and Adopted UDP (October 2005) Policy DD7 "Planning Obligations". - 3.34 The guidance in this document relates to the following "saved" policies in the Dudley MBC Adopted Unitary Development Plan (UDP) (October 2005), these are set out in Appendix 2:

-Policy DD8 - Provision of Open Space, Sport and Recreation Facilities

-Policy DD7 - Planning Obligations

-Policy LR1 - Open Space

-Policy LR2 - Access to Public Open Space

-Policy LR3 - Children's Play Areas

-Policy LR5 - Playing Fields

-Policy SO6 - Parks

-Policy NC1 - Biodiversity
+Policy DD8 - Provision of Open Space, Sport and Recreation Facilities Policy DD7 - Planning Obligations Policy LR1 - Open Space Policy LR2 - Access to Public Open Space Policy LR3 - Children's Play Areas Policy LR4 - Young Person's Informal Recreation Policy LR5 - Playing Fields Policy SO6 - Parks Policy HE7 - Canals Policy NC1 - Biodiversity Policy AM13 - Public Rights of Way